kpictor/CSCS-QA-Generator/README.md

 ## 🚀 Features

 ### 1. 📝 Smart Q&A Generation
-Generate exam-quality multiple-choice questions tailored to specific needs.
+Generate exam-quality multiple-choice questions tailored to specific needs with **context-aware AI prompts**.

 *   **Targeted Practice (Outline):** Select specific domains, subdomains, or tasks directly from the CSCS Exam Content Outline.
-The AI uses the official exam structure to create relevant questions.
+The AI receives the exact outline topic context to ensure questions align perfectly with exam competencies.
 *   **Practice by Chapter:** Choose one or multiple chapters from the *Essentials of Strength Training and Conditioning* textbook.
-The tool pulls key terms and context from your selected chapters.
+The AI is explicitly informed which chapter it's generating questions for, ensuring content relevance.
 *   **Cognitive Levels:** Customize the difficulty and style of questions:
     *   **Recall:** Basic definitions and facts.
     *   **Application:** Applying knowledge to specific scenarios (calculations, "if/then" situations).
     *   **Analysis:** Complex decision-making and evaluating competing factors.
+*   **Enhanced Prompts:** The AI receives comprehensive context including:
+    *   Key terms from the selected topic/chapter
+    *   Chapter name or outline topic (NEW)
+    *   Example questions for style matching
+    *   Cognitive level definitions and requirements
+    *   Athlete scenario profiles for application/analysis questions
 *   **Batch Generation:** Automatically generates questions for batches of key terms to ensure broad coverage.

 ### 2. 🌏 Content Translation